chloemurdock/chloemurdock.github.io/_pages/Resume.md

 ## **Experience**

-June 2019 - July 2019: writer at [KosovaLive](https://www.kosovalive360.com//?s=Chloe+Murdock)
+June 2019 - July 2019: writer at [KosovaLive](https://www.kosovalive360.com//?s=Chloe+Murdock) in Pristina, Kosovo

-May 2019 - July 2019: undergraduate assistant for Miami University journalism course, "The Role of Journalism in a Democracy," in Kosovo
+May 2019 - July 2019: undergraduate assistant for Miami University journalism course, "The Role of Journalism in a Democracy," in Pristina, Kosovo

 * Edited long-form pieces of inexperienced writers and recommended next steps
 * Led class discussions and provided materials for professor, Dr. Richard Campbell

-May 2017 - Present: marketing intern at [ABB Inc.](http://www.abb.com/)
+May 2017 - Present: marketing intern at [ABB Inc.](http://www.abb.com/) in Westerville, Ohio, United States

 * Editing and formatting brochures that enhance ABB sales interactions
 * Writing internal success stories and scripts for videos and video teasers